renpy/renpy/sphinx/source/text.rst

 Text Displayables
 =================

-Text can also be used as a :ref:`displayable <displayables>`, which allows you to apply transforms to text, displaying it as if it was an image and moving it around the screen.
+Text can also be used as a :doc:`displayable <displayables>`, which allows you to apply transforms to text, displaying it as if it was an image and moving it around the screen.